kubeckaj/JKCS.py-Manual/docs/source/JKCS0_copy.rst

 JKCS0_copy automatically creates ``input.txt`` based on the monomers given as arguments.
 JKCS contains optimized structures for the different conformers and conjugated acids/bases of some of the most prominent monomers in atmospheric clusters (such as sa = sulfuric acid, am = ammonia, na = nitric acid or w = water).
-When calling JKCS0_copy with the name of some monomers as arguments, an input.txt file will be created containing the paths to the optimized structures of the conformers and conjugated acids/bases of all the requested monomers in the "structure of building monomers" part of the file.
+Calling JKCS0_copy creates ``input.txt`` containing the paths to the optimized structures of the conformers and conjugated acids/bases of all the requested monomers in the "structure of building monomers" part of the file.

 It is once again important to note that even when creating ``input.txt`` through JKCS0_copy,